VasuBhakt/DrutaDB/README.md

 - **AOF Persistence & Durability:** Implements Append-Only File (AOF) logging to ensure data durability across server restarts.
 Mutating commands are serialized into RESP format and committed to disk after successful execution.

-- **Smart AOF Rewriting:** Features a growth-based trigger mechanism ($Size > last\_rewrite\_size \times 2$) to prevent unbounded log growth.
+- **Smart AOF Rewriting:** Features a growth-based trigger mechanism to prevent unbounded log growth.
 It compresses the current memory state into a minimal sequence of commands using an atomic file-swap strategy to ensure zero data corruption.

 ## 🛠️ Supported Commands